cmcbride144/cmcbride144/README.md

-- 👋 Hi, I’m @cmcbride144
+- 👋 Hi, I’m Chelsea!
-- 👀 I’m interested in Natural Language Processing, Data Science and Machine Learning, and Math and Statistics
+- 👀 My interests include Natural Language Processing, Data Science and Machine Learning, and Math and Statistics
-- 🌱 I’m currently learning Mathematics for Machine Learning Approaches, Logistics Regression and Feature Selection and Dimensionality Reduction
+- 🌱 I’m currently learning Mathematics for Machine Learning Approaches, PyTorch for Deep Learning, and Prompt Engineering for LLMs.

 <!---